 Innovation in Teaching: How have you worked on improving your course over time to enhance student learning?
 How do you plan to keep improving/enhancing your course to help students thrive/learn?

 Evidence: Create a packet of the following materials in support of your statement to include with your Statement from above.
-The entire evidence packet should consist of no more than 20 pages.
+The evidence packet should be thorough, but as concise as possible.

 - The latest syllabus for one course.